You don’t even have to be a parent to recognize that kids’ birthday parties these days are OUT. OF. CONTROL.

 For Christmas, I follow the rule of 5 gifts: something they want, something they need, something to wear, something to read, and a gift from Santa.
-My kids have known no other way of celebrating Christmas and they are just as excited as I was as a child on Christmas morning.
-When it comes to simplifying kids’ birthday parties, try something similar for birthdays: get them only things they need that year.
+My kids have known no other way of celebrating Christmas, and they are just as excited as I was as any child on Christmas morning.
+So when it comes to simplifying kids’ birthday parties, try something similar for birthdays: get them only things they need that year.
 Such as a new soccer ball for the team you’ve signed them up for.
 Or a set of chapter books for your burgeoning reader.
 Or an art kit for the child who loves to take art classes.
-Ask family and friends to follow this suggestion as well and provide them with a list of ideas (don’t forget you can ask for gift cards for clothes, shoes, and school supplies!).
+Ask family and friends to follow this suggestion and provide them with a list of ideas (don’t forget you can ask for gift cards for clothes, shoes, and school supplies!).

 3. Ask people to give the gift of experiences instead of toys.